-To attempt to crack the networkingcode, I reached out to a handful of young professionals across several different industries: media, finance, advertising, sales, and of course, my own–blogging.
-(AKA all of my friends, total disclaimer.
-We’re a pretty diverse group though, so rest assured.)
+To attempt to crack the networking code, I reached out to a handful of my professional friends across several different industries: media, finance, advertising, sales, and of course, my own experience as someone with a corporate advertising background as well as an entrepreneurial one.

 Stop asking people you don’t know to coffee.

 I know, I know.
 This is what you’re SUPPOSED to do.
 This is what you learn in school!
-This is what your parents tell you to do.
+Also, this is what your parents tell you to do.
 That’s how the professional networking world used to work, is it not?

-But hear me out.
-Let’s think about it for a second, yes?
+Hear me out.
+Let’s think about this for a second, yes?

 Most people don’t have time to even get coffee with their best friend, much less a complete stranger.
 (Did a lightbulb just go off?
 Like, why haven’t we thought of this before?)

 But when you ask someone to coffee, they feel bad telling you no, because of course, who wouldn’t want to help?

 They feel badly if they tell you no, but they also feel badly about taking time away from their business or family to meet you, a random person, whom they don’t know, but still really want to help.

 So, essentially, what started as a polite gesture on your part has actually put them in an awkward, lose-lose situation.
 (Not an emotion you want to subconsciously, unintentionally evoke from a potential mentor.)